kagic/KE2/README.md

     * The Crystal Gems don't appear unless Steven is under attack.
     * Stevonnie appears as a second line of defense before The Crystal Gems.
 * Cluster Experiments and Hand Ships replace raids after Steven appears.
-* Slag, a byproduct of mass injecting that trap and consume gems.
+* Gem Bursts, the product of a gem failing to emerge, creating a violent maelstrom of sound and fire.
 * Pebbles, a byproduct of gem production that craft and steal random items.

 ## Downloads